NagaShivathmika/Sql-data-warehouse-project/README.md

-# Data Warehouse and Analytics Project
+# Data Warehouse Project

-Welcome to the **Data Warehouse and Analytics Project** repository! 🚀 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
+Welcome to the **Data Warehouse and Analytics Project** repository! 🚀 This project demonstrates a comprehensive data warehousing, building a data warehouse to generating actionable insights.

 ---
 ## 🏗️ Data Architecture